Imdavyking/econova/indexer/README.md

 ## **Project Overview**

-**EcoNova** is a decentralized platform built on the **Creative ETH** network, enabling seamless interaction with smart contracts and decentralized applications (dApps).
+**EcoNova** is a decentralized platform, enabling seamless interaction with smart contracts and decentralized applications (dApps).
 This SubQuery project indexes key on-chain data, focusing on **user interactions, incentive distributions, and transaction tracking**.
 By providing structured and real-time data, it enhances **analytics, transparency, and user engagement** within the EcoNova ecosystem.

 This project specifically indexes the following:
 ✅ **PointsAdded** events (tracking reward points for users).